 Pre-service teachers who commenced a teacher education course prior to 2019

-If you started your initial teacher education course before 2019 and want to join the largest education system in Australia once you successfully complete your studies, you will need to undertake a few steps on your pathway to employment.
+If you started your initial teacher education course prior to 2019 and want to join the largest education system in Australia once you successfully complete your studies, you will need to undertake a few steps on your pathway to employment.
 Your application for approval to teach (formerly known as the Graduate Recruitment Program or GRP) is an essential step to commencing your teaching career in NSW public schools.

-Throughout your final two semesters of study, you can apply for approval to teach via our online application system.
+As a pre-service teacher in your final two semesters of study, you can apply for approval to teach via our online application system.
 Approval to teach involves a number of important steps outlined below.